BlueBrain/projectionizer/doc/source/index.rst

 .. warning::

-    Due to the change of sampling being done by SpatialIndex (instead of libFLATIndex), **any of the projection workflow output files created prior to March 2023 should not be used with projectionizer version 3.0.0 or newer** due to the change of the GID indexing.
+    Due to the change of sampling being done by brain-indexer (instead of libFLATIndex), **any of the projection workflow output files created prior to March 2023 should not be used with projectionizer version 3.0.0 or newer** due to the change of the GID indexing.
     For further information, see: :ref:`FAQ<FAQ_Indexing>`.

     If need be, these older output files should be used with one of the projectionizer versions using libFLATIndex (i.e., projectionizer < 3.0.0).